 └── Order_Cycle_Time_Days (↓ weak)

 Every edge weight is earned through statistical validation, not intuition.
+This means the KPI tree isn't just a pretty visualization—it's a data-driven influence diagram.

 Once live, this system can re-run periodically: